Wisdom Teeth Removal (What’s Involved?)

 • Antibiotics

 Most patients and clinicians prefer sedation during third molar extractions to relieve patient anxiety and minimize unexpected movements that could compromise the surgical procedure.
-In addition, sedation will supress the patient’s stress level, preventing a spike in blood pressure that may lead to a cardiovascular event (heart attack).

 Recommended Reading: Sedation Options for Wisdom Teeth Removal (Read this FIRST)

-If the wisdom teeth are erupted and easily accessible to the surgeon, local anesthesia can be administered without sedation for surgical extractions.
 However, sedation dentistry is advised for most wisdom teeth if the patient is between the ages of 15 and 25 because the teeth are impacted and require more extensive surgical treatment.

 Aside from nitrous oxide (laughing gas), the two most common sedation methods are conscious sedation and general anesthesia (deep sedation).

 If your dentist or orthodontist recommends removing your wisdom teeth, they will refer you to an oral surgeon (OMS) for the procedure.
-The surgeon will review your medical and dental history, current medications, and other information during your consultation appointment.

 Recommended Reading: 10 SIMPLE Steps to Prepare for Wisdom Teeth Surgery